Family and MWR Branding

 Using Multiple Logos

 When displaying multiple military logos, place the highest-ranking logo on the left, working to the right in descending order.
-For most documents, the order will be: U.S. Army, Army Material Command (AMC), Installation Management Command (IMCOM), then Family and MWR.
+For most documents, the order will be: U.S. Army Installation Management Command (IMCOM), then Family and MWR.

 Note: For external materials, the branding should always include the U.S. Army logo.
 Internal use can depict the program logo alone.